-When I joined the local chapter of MOMS Club almost ten years ago, I had no idea what lay ahead in the next decade.
+When I joined the local mom’s group almost ten years ago, I had no idea what lay ahead in the next decade.
 Becoming a mother turned my world completely upside down, as I learned an entirely new way of being.
 Thankfully connecting with other women in various stages of this journey called motherhood helped tremendously.
-While the purpose of MOMS Club is to support other moms (it literally stands for Moms Offering Moms Support), sometimes it was easy to forget this intention and focus more on the children than supporting each other.
+As a new mom, it helped so much to connect with other moms.
+Just realizing I was not alone in the extreme mom guilt I felt too a weight off my shoulders.

-I had NO IDEA that a worldwide pandemic would remind me, once again, the true purpose of MOMS Club.
-Because now that we are all ordered to “shelter in place,” we can no longer meet at the park, offer our little ones an assortment of snacks, and enjoy an adult conversation while our children happily play.
+I had NO IDEA it would take a world wide pandemic for me to realize once again I was not alone in my struggles with motherhood.
+Now that we’re ordered to “shelter in place,” we can no longer meet at the park, offer our little ones an assortment of snacks, and enjoy an adult conversation while our children happily play.
 I miss holding babies for younger members while they run their toddler to the bathroom.
 I long for the day when my children will squeal with delight as they chase their friends through the grass.
 I miss it more than I realized I would.

 Every mom I know shares some similarities.
 We love our children.
 And at times we fear we are failing our children.
-It is no surprise we are feeling the strain of doing it all while also putting ourselves last.
+It’s no surprise we’re feeling the strain of doing it all while also putting ourselves last.
 For decades a “good mom” has been portrayed in our society as one who takes care of everyone else first, who does not complain, and whose needs come last.
 The problem is- this simply is not realistic or sustainable.

 We are all better moms when we value ourselves enough to prioritize our needs alongside the needs of our loved ones.